|

 Critter Corner | Green Sea Turtle

-Nesting only at night, the female must use her front flippers to pull herself out of the water and all the way to the dry sand on the upper beach. ... uses her front flippers to dig a broad pit in the sand and her rear flippers to carve out a bottle-shaped burrow where she will deposit her clutch of about 100 leathery-skinned eggs.
-After covering her eggs ...
+When the sea ... on land.
+Nesting only at night, the female must use her front flippers to pull herself out of the water and all the way to ... the upper beach.
+She uses her front flippers to dig a broad pit in the sand and her rear flippers to carve out a bottle-shaped burrow ...

 refugenet.org